Here are the answers to frequently asked questions about traffic signals:

 First, an engineering study must be done.
 They must collect data to see what is actually happening at the location.
 Different alternatives must be examined.
 Then the location must be checked against the warrants in the MUTCD for installing a signal.
 At least one warrant must be met, or no signal may be installed.
 Finally, funding must be secured.

-A signal can cost form a quarter million to half a million dollars to install.
+A signal can cost from a quarter million to half a million dollars to install.
 Over half of that cost is labor.

 A signal controller and cabinet costs about $15000.
 A mast arm costs almost that much.
 Signal heads are about $1000 per signal face.